curbengh/curbengh.github.io/source/_posts/gnu-vs-busybox-tools.md

 - Linux
 - Alpine
 ---

-TL;DR Alpine uses BusyBox while Ubuntu uses GNU tools, and they behave differently.
-Here's how they differ.
+Alpine uses BusyBox while Ubuntu uses GNU tools, and they behave differently.

 <!-- more -->